Niloy333/Wearanize_plus/README.md

 2. 'Device': Name of the recording device.
 (Devices: Zmax, PSG, Empatica, ActivPAL; keys: Zmax, PSG, Emp, Activpal).
 3. 'NumOfSignals': Number of signals recorded in 'SignalData'.
 4. 'SignalLabel': List of signal names recorded by the device.
 Example: 'EEGL', 'EEGR', 'ACCX', etc..
 5. 'SignalStartDateTime': Start date and time of each signal's recording (%Y-%m-%d %H:%M:%S).
-Usually the same for all signals of a device.
+Usually, the same for all signals of a device.
 For Zmax and Mentalab, the start times are unreliable.
 6. 'SamplingRate': Sampling rate of each signal.
 7. 'SignalDurationSec': Duration of each signal in seconds.
 8. 'SignalLength': Length of each signal in data points.
-9. 'SignalMin': Minimum value of signals associated signal.
+9. 'SignalMin': Minimum value of the associated signal.
-10. 'SignalMax': Maximum value of signals associated signal.
+10. 'SignalMax': Maximum value of the associated signal.
 11. 'SignalType': Signal modalities (e.g., EEG, EMG).
 12. 'SignalUnit': Signal measurement unit.
 13. 'SignalData': Actual recorded data for each signal.